davekirby/EFFProject/report/PROJ_KirbyD.md

 `IF petal_width[wide] THEN [versicolor[likely], setosa[unlikely]]`

 ![Setosa consequent](images/setosa_consequent.png)
-*Figure 7: Setosa consequent fuzzy mapping with "unlikely" term*
+*Figure 4.4: Setosa consequent fuzzy mapping with "unlikely" term*

 ### Adding mini-batch learning

 Although at this point the classifier learns from the data, it only updates the population after each complete pass through the training data.
-This is means that for large datasets the convergence on a good solution is extremely slow.
+This means that for large datasets the convergence on a good solution is extremely slow.
 To resolve this mini-batch learning was added, controlled by an optional `batch_size` hyperparameter.
 The implementation was done by converting the `batch_size` into a list of python `slice` objects and passing the list to the  `ea_with_elitism_and_replacement` function.
 This list is iterated over in the main loop and each individual is evaluated against the current slice of the data then the next generation is evolved.
 The data and ground truth arrays are shuffled before `ea_with_elitism_and_replacement` is called in case the data is organised in order of the class values - that would have resulted the population being trained on batches where the output classes are all the same leading to poor generalisation.

 This code change results in much faster convergence since there are far more opportunities for learning.
 Previously if the data set had 1000 data points then over 10 iterations the population would have evolved 10 times.
 With the batch size set to 100 then it would have evolved 100 times.

 An iteration is still considered a complete pass through the data, so may now consist of many generations.
 The output of the statistics, both to TensorBoard and through print statements, still only happened at the end of each complete iteration to keep the output to a manageable level.

-Figure 8 shows a comparison of the best and mean fitness and sizes when classifying the iris data without batching (grey line) and with a batch size of 20 (red line).
+Figure 4.5 shows a comparison of the best and mean fitness and sizes when classifying the iris data without batching (grey line) and with a batch size of 20 (red line).
 It can be seen that with batching the population has reached a better solution after five iterations than the run without batching took after 20 iterations.
 Not only is the fitness higher but the size of the individuals is also smaller.
 The run was done over 100 data points and the remaining 50 were used for measuring the performance on unseen data.
 In this case the version without batching had a test accuracy of 78% while the version with batching had an accuracy of 96%.

 ![Batching comparison](images/batching_comparison.png)
-*Figure 8: iris classification with and without batching*
+*Figure 4.5: iris classification with and without batching*

 ## Stage 6: Refactoring in preparation for adding the GymRunner class

-In preparation for adding support for reinforcement learning the code was extensively refactored to create a superclass of `FuzzyClassifier` called `FuzzyBase` and move common code to it.
+In preparation for adding support for reinforcement learning the code was extensively refactored to create a superclass of `FuzzyClassifier` called `FuzzyBase` and common code was moved to it.
 Top level functions that would be common to both were moved into the `fuzzygp` module.

 At the end of this process the `FuzzyBase` class had the following methods: